Arrival at the border and border controls

 Resettlement

 In the resettlement programme, UNHCR proposes refugees for resettlement to Germany.
-The selection process is based on admission criteria defined in the admission regulation and selection interviews of the BAMF, security interviews carried out by the security institutions and the visa procedure in responsibility of the Foreign Office.[51]
+The selection process is based on admission criteria defined in the admission regulation and selection interviews of the BAMF, security interviews carried out by the security institutions and the visa procedure in responsibility of the Foreign Office.[57]
 Once resettled refugees arrive in Germany, they first stay in a reception centre for up to two weeks.
-Whereas in previous years, all resettlement refugees were first housed in the reception centre of Friedland (Lower Saxony), the resettlement guidelines for 2022 foresee housing in Friedland as well as Doberlug-Kirchhain (Brandenburg) or other facilities made available by Federal States.[52]
-They are then allocated to a municipality, where they are issued a residence permit which is equivalent in rights to residence permits granted to recognised refugees.[53]
+They are then allocated to a municipality, where they are issued a residence permit which is equivalent in rights to residence permits granted to recognised refugees.[58]

 According to public sources: 5,369

-Numbers with an * come from information provided by the BAMF on 10 May 2024, 26 February 2025 and on 28 May 2025.
+Numbers with an * come from information provided by the BAMF on 10 May 2024, 26 February 2025,28 May 2025 and 13 February 2026.
 Numbers refer to the quota of the corresponding year, not necessarily the actual year of arrival.

-According to information provided by the BAMF in May 2025, in 2024, a total of 2,513 individuals were admitted through resettlement procedures (§ 23 IV of the Residence Act (AufenthG) under the 2024 quota.
-The primary countries of first admission for resettlement under the 2024 quota were Egypt (1020 persons), Jordan (440), Kenya (870) and Libya (132, via ETM Rwanda).
-Additionally, 51 individuals entered Germany under the “Unallocated Quota” from various countries.[64]
+In comparison, according to information provided by the BAMF in May 2026, a total of 2,664 individuals were admitted through resettlement procedures (§ 23 IV of the Residence Act (AufenthG) under the 2024 / 2025 programme.
+The primary countries of first admission for resettlement under the 2024 quota were Egypt (1020 persons), Jordan (440), Kenya (1,021) and Libya (132, via ETM Rwanda).
+Additionally, 51 individuals entered Germany under the “Unallocated Quota” from various countries.[69]
 Under the humanitarian admission procedure pursuant to § 23 II AufenthG, 2,277 individuals arrived from Türkiye, while 999 persons entered through the federal admission program from Pakistan.
-As more individuals from the 2023 quota are expected to arrive throughout 2024, the final number of admissions from the 2023 procedure remains undetermined as of February 2025.[65]
+[70]

 For humanitarian admission programmes for Afghanistan, see Differential treatment of specific nationalities in the procedure.